A curriculum tailored for what matters to you.

 SWK 6013 – Advanced Clinical Practice with Individuals and Families I

 This advanced clinical practice course is designed to help students develop conceptual, practical, theoretical and ethical frameworks that will inform their clinical skills with individuals, families and couples in social service agencies.
 Specific practice theories are explored for their applicability to a refined assessment of client needs.
 Students formulate therapeutic interventions based on assessments that include an appreciation of the impact of the social, political and agency context; race, ethnicity, social class and status, gender, sexual orientation, age, abilities and religion; professional values and ethics; and relevant practice research findings on the populations they serve.
-Along with Advanced Fieldwork I, this course continues to build an integration of theory with practice, and reinforces the importance of ongoing practice evaluation.
+Along with Advanced Practicum Seminar I, this course continues to build an integration of theory with practice, and reinforces the importance of ongoing practice evaluation.

 SWK 6014 – Advanced Clinical Practice with Individuals and Families II